Recognize an infinitive when you find one.

-Wherever Melissa goes, she always brings a book to read in case conversation lags or she has a long wait.
+Wherever Melissa goes, she always brings a book to read in anticipation of boring conversation or a long wait.

 Richard braved the icy rain to throw the smelly squid eyeball stew into the apartment dumpster.

-To throw functions as an adverb because it explains why Richard braved the inclement weather.
+To throw = adverb (explaining why Richard braved the inclement weather).

-Recognize an infinitive even when it is missing the to.
+Recognize an infinitive even when it is missing the.

-As soon as Theodore felt the rain splatter on his hot, dusty skin, he knew that he had a good excuse to return the lawn mower to the garage.
+As soon as Theodore felt the rain splatter on his hot, dusty skin, he knew that he now had an excuse to return the lawn mower to the garage.

 Felt = special verb; rain = direct object; splatter = infinitive minus the to.

-When Danny heard the alarm clock buzz, he slapped the snooze button and burrowed under the covers for ten more minutes of sleep.
+When Danny heard the alarm clock buzz, he pressed the snooze option and burrowed under the covers for nine more minutes of sleep.

 Heard = special verb; alarm clock = direct object; buzz = infinitive minus the to.

-Although Dr. Ribley spent an extra class period helping us understand logarithms, we still bombed the test.
+Although Professor Ribley spent an extra class period helping us understand logarithms, we still bombed the test.

 Helping = special verb; us = direct object; understand = infinitive minus the to.